 Find complete instructions with ingredient amounts in the recipe card below.

 Cover the cashews with boiling water and set aside for at least 30 minutes.
-This will soften them so they can be blended into a smooth cream.
+This will soften them so they can blend into a smooth cream.

 Drain the cashews and add them to a blender, along with the cilantro and all the other ingredients.
 You can use a Nutribullet, Vitamix, or any other blender.
-If you use a food processor, the sauce will have green specks and won’t be as smooth.
+If you use a food processor, the sauce will have green specks and a grittier texture.

 Then taste and adjust the seasonings, if needed.
 If not serving right away, transfer to an airtight container, store in the fridge, and eat within 5 days.

 This cilantro cashew cream is perfect for meal prep – you can make it on Sunday/Monday and use it for all kinds of meals throughout the week.
-Use it for tacos, as a sandwich condiment, on these lentil patties, and on grain bowls, plantains, crispy yuca, air fried sweet potatoes, and other roasted vegetables.
+You can drizzle it on roasted vegetables, these shredded tofu tacos, vegan sandwiches, and grain bowls, and it pairs well with lentil patties, veggie patties, mujadara, plantain nachos, and air fryer tofu.

 FAQ’s